 Some Aechmeas display colorful, banded leaves.
 Others may have leaves with gray scales.

 There are a couple of types of Urn plants whose leaves differ somewhat.

-The variegated form – Aechmea fasciata ‘Variegata’ – has lengthwise creamy stripes.
+The variegated Urn plant form – Aechmea fasciata ‘Variegata’ – has creamy lengthwise stripes.

 Leaves grow in a circular fashion allowing them to form a central cup.
-This cup acts as a reservoir collecting water and nutrients to nourish the plant.
+This cup is a reservoir collecting water and nutrients to nourish the plant.

 Leaf margins often sport black spines.